 The winter season has started, which means it’s school break time!
-This year has redefined college life (and life in general) and students are constantly wanting to wake up to everything already back to the way they were–but the possibility of it seems to be a far-fetched.
+This year has redefined college life (and life in general) and students are constantly wanting to wake up to everything already back to the way they were–but the possibility of it seems to be far-fetched.
 Surely, the new normal that the pandemic has brought about may have taken its toll on you.
-And when thinking about your winter break, you may have planned getting some much-needed R&R. It is something you deserve, anyway, after overcoming the hurdles of this semester and school year!
+And when thinking about your winter break, you may have planned to get some much-needed R&R. It is something you deserve, anyway, after overcoming the hurdles of this semester and school year!

 To say that colleges and their students have had their fair share of the pandemic-driven challenges is an understatement!
 Without warning, the education system found itself plunged into online learning alternatives amid the prolonged campus closures.
 Some schools have not released any decisions as to when they can resume the on-site learning.
-Students have coped up with taking their classes online, in the comforts of their home.
+Students have coped up with taking their classes online, in the comforts of their homes.

 Now that you’re off school for a few weeks, the next big question is, how do you spend your winter break in a pandemic that is drastically changing the way we live?

 Many activities, events, gatherings, and celebrations are being canceled, restricted, or limited.
 This time is historically a first for everyone, so it could be extra challenging to plan your winter break and make it enjoyable and positively memorable!

 While giving yourself some time off is a must during your winter break, you should maximize and take advantage of the extra time that you have, especially in the unusual situation we have right now!
 We have compiled a list of helpful recommendations on how to make your winter break as fun and as productive as can be:

 - Spend quality time with your loved ones.

 - Read books that may not be academic.

 - Stay physically active and exercise.

 - Prepare your bucket list for the upcoming year.